When you first log in to the U-M Dropbox domain, you may be asked to accept one of the agreements below:

 No, Dropbox Sign is not available for U-M Dropbox.

-You can open a sharing dialog on a file, type the user's name in, and if they don’t populate they likely don’t have an account.
+You can open a sharing dialog on a file, enter the individual's name, and if they don’t appear, they likely don’t have an account.

-Michigan Medicine users on Core Imaged machines can install the Dropbox desktop app from the Software Center.
+Michigan Medicine users on Core Imaged machines have the Dropbox desktop app already installed.

 Also, as stated in the U-M Standard Practice Guide 601.07: Responsible Use of Information Resources, "Do not use information resources for personal commercial purposes or for personal financial or other gain, except as permitted by Conflicts of Interest and Conflict of Commitment (SPG 201.65-1)."

 Yes, you can upload new versions of the same file to Dropbox on the web.
-You need to ensure that the name of the updated file matches exactly the existing file name in Dropbox.
-You also need to ensure that you are uploading the new version to the same location as the existing file.
+Ensure the updated file name matches the existing file name in Dropbox exactly.
+You also need to ensure you upload the new version to the same location as the existing file.

-Any shared links or additional collaborators will still be able to access the file the same way they have been.
+Any shared links or additional collaborators will still be able to access the file as before.

 Dropbox has removed the ability to create, edit, and store Google Docs, Sheets, and Slides in Dropbox.
 Learn more about the change.